bhallstein/TinyModel/Readme.md

 The constructor has the arguments:

 - *class:* The name of the class (*not* the table name).
 For instance, `'User'`.
-- *columns:* The name of the column(s) on which to join, as a string.
-The columns must have the same name in both tables.
-If an array of strings is passed, each specified column must contain the same datum in both tables for the rows to be joined.
+- *columns:* The name of the column(s) on which to join.You can pass:
+	- a string – the name of the column is the same in both tables
+	- an array of strings – an array of columns present in both tables
+	- an associative array – the key specifies the home column, and the value specified the away column
 - *joins:* Optionally, a further Join or array of Joins to perform off the joined table.

+When more than one column is provided for a join, all specified columns’ values must be the same in both tables for the row to be joined. i.e. the query is as follows:

+    new Join(T2, ['colA', 'colB'])
+    –> ...left join t2 on t1.colA = t2.colA and t1.colB = t2.colB

 ### Password columns